Evaldas Petrauskas

 Evaldas Petrauskas (born 19 March 1992) is a Lithuanian boxer.
 He represented Lithuania at 2010 Summer Youth Olympics and won a gold medal.

-At the 2011 World Amateur Boxing Championships he lost to Jai Bhagwan (IND).
+At the 2011 World Amateur Boxing Championships he lost to Jai Bhagwan of India.

 He won the Olympic qualifier and went to the 2012 Summer Olympics in London.
 At the 2012 Summer Olympics he won a bronze medal in the men's lightweight division.

+He competed in the 2016 Olympics but lost to Manoj Kumar in his first match.

 On 22 September 2025, he was arrested for possession of illegal drugs and sentenced to 2 years in prison.